-Table A18: Risks and benefits of adopting Options 1a (revise attribute descriptions) and 1b (revise attributes andthresholds) to resolve Topic 2, Issue 1.
+Table A18: Risks and benefits of adopting Options 1a (revise attribute descriptions) and 1b (revise attributes and thresholds) to resolve Topic 2.
+Issue 1.

-Impact type Option 1a Option 1b

-Risks Benefits Risks Benefits

-Effectiveness - Does not account for all key life history traits for all species groups Generally more precautionary outcomes so far - needs further testing Similar approach to existing tables so not new process for CABs Less precautionary scores so far &amp; will need significant testing and calibration Changes perception of risk from between species groups to within species groups - Better reflects life historytraits of out of scope species so may be more appropriate once sufficient testing and calibration completed

-Acceptability Fisheries / CABs may perceive the bar to be too high CABs may still feel the attributes are inappropriate for out of scope species - eNGOs would generally agree with more precautionary scores - eNGOs would not approve if it lowers the bar and reduces precaution - May be more widely accepted by CABs and fisheries as more appropriate approach Feasibility May incur more conditions Some species may be unable to pass without conditions - Should be generally feasible for fisheries given not much change to current process - Some information may not be available Should be achievable by most fisheries Some information may be more easily accessible Accessibility and retention - May incur more conditions for existing and entering fisheries - Promotes improvements and likely will not fail any existing fisheries - Could be considered as lowering the bar - May increase accessibility and retention
+Impact type mresholds) to resolve Topic 2, Issue 1.
+Marct type Option 1a Option 1b mpact type Risks Benefits Risks Benefits Effectiveness - Does not account for all key life history traits for all species groups outcomes so far - needs further testing - Similar approach to existing tables so not new process for of risk from between - Better reflects life history traits of out of scope species so may be more appropriate once sufficient testing and calibration completed Acceptability - CABs may still feel with more - eNGOs would not approve if it lowers the bar and reduces precaution May be more widely accepted by CABs and fisheries as more appropriate approach Feasibility May incur more conditions Some species may be unable to pass without conditions for fisheries given not much change to current process Should be achievable by most fisheries Some information may be more easily accessible Accessibility and retention May incur more conditions for existing and entering fisheries - Promotes improvements and likely will not fail any existing fisheries - Could be considered as lowering the bar - May increase accessibility and retention

-Table A19: Risks and benefits of adopting Option 2 (halt the use of PSA for out of scope species) to resolve Topic 2, Issue1.
+Table A19: Risks and benefits of adopting Option 2 (halt the use of PSA for out of scope species) to resolve Topic 2, Issue

-Impact type Risks Benefits Effectiveness Does not provide a precautionary assessment for data-limited fisheries in the short term May be seen as lowering of the bar or increasing the bar depending on how it is addressed in the default tree and how CABs approach assessments Would require further consideration of how to address this within the default tree if taken forward Removes ambiguity of current triggering requirements Removes need to apply the RBF to species for which it was not designed Linking with the Toolbox, other methods could be used (not PSA) that are better suited for these species groups which could be implemented outside the FSR on a separate timeline Acceptability - eNGOs may be concerned it is not sufficiently precautionary but would depend on approach taken in the default tree CABs may welcome this change as they don't like using the RBF (time and effort) Fisheries unlikely to support this if it results in a raised performance bar

-Feasibility - Fisheries may take longer than 5 years to make the necessary improvement to enable them to use the default tree. - Onlythree fisheries have applied the RBF for out of scope species.
-Accessibility and retention Three existing fisheries may not have sufficient data to use the default tree.
-Would require mitigation plans in the default tree Reduces accessibility for data-limited fisheries incoming to the program- (ETP information PI is problematic for roughly 47 fisheries in pre-assessment data) - Onlythree fisheries have applied the RBF for out of scope species so the impact would not be widespread across the program.
+••• Impact type Risks Benefits Does not provide a precautionary assessment for data-limited fisheries in the short term May be seen as lowering of the bar or increasing the bar depending on how it is addressed in the default tree and how CABs approach assessments Would require further consideration of Removes ambiguity of current triggering requirements Removes need to apply the RBF to species for which it was not designed Linking with the Toolbox, other methods Acceptability - eNGOs may be concerned it is not - CABs may welcome this change as they don't like using the RBF (time and effort) - Fisheries unlikely to support this if it results in a raised performance bar Feasibility Fisheries may take longer than 5 years to make the necessary improvement to enable them to use the default tree.
+Accessibility and retention - Three existing fisheries may not have sufficient data to use the default tree.
+Would require mitigation plans in the default tree - Reduces accessibility for data-limited fisheries incoming to the program- (ETP information PI is problematic for roughly 47 fisheries in pre-assessment data)

-A1.6 Topic 2, Issue 2 - Precaution for Key LTL species is not built into the RBF
+9.2.
+Topic 2, Issue 2 - Precaution for Key LTL species is not built into the BRF